 How do you design a cyclone dust collector?

-Make a design that the dust collection machine collects the dust of polyurethane material removed during the grinding operation.
-The inlet of the dust collector is near the carriage of the lathe machine.
-The cyclonic process of air involves collecting the dust near the dust collector machine.
+Make a design for the dust collection machine to collect the dust of polyurethane material removed during the grinding operation.
+The dust collector’s inlet is near the lathe machine’s carriage.
+The cyclonic process of air involves collecting dust near the dust collector machine.

 What is a cyclone dust collector?

 These are two-stage collectors that come with two collection points.
-It captures dust and debris from your workspace just like any other collector, and however, it has the advantages that make it unique.
+It captures dust and debris from your workspace just like any other collector, but it has advantages that make it unique.